 For over 60 years, God has faithfully accomplished His ministry through this Body of Christ called Colonial.
 Born from a church plant Sunday school called Boone Church, Colonial Presbyterian Church was established in 1953 at 9500 Wornall Road, Kansas City, MO.
 Our Overland Park, KS campus, near Quivira Rd and 135th Street, was opened in 2002, making us one church in two locations.

-As members of the Evangelical Presbyterian Church we hold tightly to the Essentials of Our Faith as laid out by the EPC.
+As members of the Evangelical Presbyterian Church we are committed to the Essentials of Our Faith as laid out by the EPC.
 We also maintain the system of doctrine found in the Westminster Confession of Faith.
-Additionally, the EPC website provides multiple position papers that address specific subjects: EPC POSITION PAPERS.
-Beliefs are often best discussed in dialogue.
-Accordingly, our pastors would love the opportunity to talk with you about the beliefs of Colonial.

 Here is a brief overview of what we believe: